 Maintain restrooms that remain open and ensure they have functional toilets, clean and disinfected surfaces, and handwashing supplies.

-But adults’ duties don’t stop there.
-Parents and caregivers should double-check that the equipment is anchored safely in the ground and all equipment pieces are in good working order.
-Also keep an eye out for rust, splinters, or missing parts, warns NPPS.
-Make sure ropes used as part of playground equipment are secured on both ends.
-Be advised that strings on clothing or ropes used for play can cause accidental strangulation if caught on the equipment.
+The National Program for Playground Safety recommends that parents and caregivers double-check that the equipment is anchored safely in the ground and all equipment pieces are in good working order, as well as keep an eye out for rust, splinters, or missing parts.
+Ropes used as part of playground equipment must be secured on both ends.
+They also should be advised that strings on clothing or ropes used for play can cause accidental strangulation if caught on the equipment.

-It may sound elementary, but it’s important to check for hot surfaces on playground equipment before allowing children to play.
-If shade structures don’t protect the equipment from the sun, the surface can become hot enough to burn a child’s skin.
+It may sound obvious, but it’s important to check for hot surfaces on playground equipment before allowing children to play.
+If shade structures don’t protect the equipment from the sun, the surface can become hot enough to burn skin.

 Like pools that put signs up when no lifeguard is on duty, playgrounds should follow suit, says Michael McKelleb, an attorney with Angius & Terry in Las Vegas.
 He recommends playgrounds display disclaimers that restrict equipment use by age or weight.

 “When someone over the weight limit uses the play set and it breaks, he or she was on notice; and the association likely will not be liable for any injuries because they ignored a warning,” adds McKelleb.

 Having a solid insurance plan is an association’s best defense against playground injuries.
 Coverage depends on the community, its size, amenities, and risks, explains Clifford J. Treese, CIRMS, founder of Association Data and a CAI past president.
 An association’s insurance should cover all common areas, not just pool and playground equipment.